 Psychologist Arthur L. Robin, Phd, and I incorporated this “bi-directional” evidence-based knowledge to our ADHD couple-therapy model.
 See Q&A with the Experts: Adult ADHD-Focused Couple Therapy™

 Now, more than ever, we must tend to both partners’ needs and, thus, the needs of the relationship and the family.
 The situation is critical, and lives hang in the balance.
+Validation, solid guidance, and expertise can make all the difference.
+That’s where ADHD Partner shines like the North Star.

 Now for the little essay.